pulp-platform/carfield/docs/tg/xilinx.md

 >**WARNING: this setup (with `EXT_JTAG=0`) will only work for designs containing the host only** as it is not possible to chain multiple devices on the BSCANE macro.
 If you need to use `EXT_JTAG=0` consider modifying the RTL to remove the debug modules of the IPs.
 > When using `EXT_JTAG=1` we add an external JTAG chain for the RV64 host and other island through the FPGA's GPIOs.
 Since the VCU128 does not have GPIOs we use we use a Digilent JTAG-HS2 cable connected to the Xilinx XM105 FMC debug card.
 See the connections in `vcu128.xdc`.

+### Xilinx VCU118
+> #### Bootmodes and VIOs
+>
+> We currently do not use the switches on this board, the CVA6 bootmode (see [Cheshire bootrom](https://pulp-platform.github.io/cheshire/um/sw/#boot-rom)) is selected by Xilinx VIOs that can be set in the Vivado GUI (see [Using Vivado GUI](#bringup_vivado_gui)).
+>
+> #### External JTAG chain
+>
+> Similarly to the VCU128 we use GPIOs to connect an external JTAG-USB dongle (Digilent HS2).
+Unlike the VCU128, the availability of GPIOs directly on the board allow us to connect the HS2 without an FMC debug board (see constraints for related pins).
+>**WARNING: this setup (with `EXT_JTAG=0`) will only work for designs containing the host only** as it is not possible to chain multiple devices on the BSCANE macro.
+If you need to use `EXT_JTAG=0` consider modifying the RTL to remove the debug modules of the IPs.
+> #### Block design and Xilinx Ethernet IP
+>
+> The Xilinx Ethernet IP integration is still under debug and does not work out of the box in Linux or U-boot at the moment.

 ## Bare-metal bringup